Chateau Marmont: Restoration and operation under Balazs

 The hotel was acquired in 1990 by André Balazs.
 Balazs needed to modernize the hotel while also preserving Chateau Marmont's character.
 For the restoration, Balazs strove to create the illusion that the hotel had been untouched, notwithstanding renovations.
 The entire facility was re-carpeted, repainted, and the public spaces were upgraded.

-In order to preserve the privacy of the hotel and bungalows, higher fences plus coverings were used to discourage the public from looking into the grounds.
+To preserve the privacy of the hotel and bungalows, higher fences plus coverings were used to discourage the public from looking into the grounds.

-On July 28, 2020, the Chateau Marmont announced plans to convert to a members-only hotel, although at least one restaurant would remain open to the public.
+On July 28, 2020, Chateau Marmont announced plans to convert to a members-only hotel, although at least one restaurant would remain open to the public.
+These plans were withdrawn in 2022.

 On September 16, 2020, The Hollywood Reporter published a report involving accounts from more than thirty former hotel employees that accused the hotel's management and Balazs of fomenting racial discrimination and sexual harassment practices at the hotel; they also accused Balazs of neglecting to provide them with adequate health insurance during the COVID-19 pandemic and suspected the hotel's members-only conversion as an attempt to prevent unionization among the hotel's employees.
 Despite the denial of the allegations by the hotel management and Balazs, multiple employment discrimination lawsuits were filed against the hotel, with the hotel facing picketing from labor union UNITE HERE and boycotts from numerous celebrities; in support of the boycott, a night shoot at the hotel for Aaron Sorkin's Being the Ricardos was canceled just hours before the intended start of production.

 Dining

 The hotel restaurant terrace features market-fresh California cuisine from chef Dean Yasharian.
 The restaurant Bar Marmont closed in 2017.

 In July 2018, Chateau Hanare, a new restaurant, opened in a former residential building on the eastern edge of the property.
 Balazs had spent five years courting the restaurateur, Reika Alexander of New York City's EN Japanese Brasserie.
+It later closed without announcement.

 In popular culture

 Throughout the years, Chateau Marmont has gained recognition.
-Anthony Bourdain, Johnny Depp, Tim Burton, Death Grips, F. Scott Fitzgerald, Anthony Kiedis, Annie Leibovitz, Courtney Love, Jay McInerney, Helmut Newton, Dorothy Parker, Nicholas Ray, Terry Richardson, Quentin Tarantino, Hunter S. Thompson, and Bruce Weber, among others, have produced work at the hotel.
+Anthony Bourdain, Johnny Depp, Tim Burton, Death Grips, F. Scott Fitzgerald, Anthony Kiedis, Annie Leibovitz, Courtney Love, Lana Del Rey, Jay McInerney, Helmut Newton, Dorothy Parker, Nicholas Ray, Terry Richardson, Hunter S. Thompson, and Bruce Weber, among others, have produced work at the hotel.
 Duran Duran guitarist Andy Taylor married the band's hairdresser Tracey Wilson at the hotel in 1982.